 International students whose first language is not English must demonstrate English proficiency by taking the Test of English as a Foreign Language (TOEFL), minimum test scores are determined by The School of Graduate Studies at Case Western Reserve University.
 Currently the minimum score for the TOEFL is 577 if paper-based, or 90 if Internet-based.

-All official standardized test scores must be the most recent scores (GRE is valid for 5 years, TOEFL is valid for 2 years) and are to be reported directly to the Molecular Medicine PhD Program.
-Select the institutional code, 2602 (not 1105, as listed on the Case Graduate Studies website), for Case Western Reserve University - Molecular Medicine PhD.
+All official standardized test scores must be the most recent scores (GRE is valid for 5 years, TOEFL is valid for 2 years) and are to be reported directly to Case Graduate Studies.
+Select the institutional code 1105 as listed on the Case Graduate Studies website.
 Department codes are not necessary.

 All testing must be completed before the application deadline.